harvard-nrg/dwiqc/docs/source/xnat.rst

 *DWIQC* was designed with the goal of speeding up the quality check workflow of diffusion weighted imaging data.
 Ideally, *DWIQC* would be run on subjects while the study is ongoing as to help researchers catch problems (excessive motion, acquisition issues, etc.) as they happen, rather than discovering them after the data has been collected and the problems cannot be rectified.
 That being said, running *DWIQC* on previously acquired data can certainly provide helpful information.

 *DWIQC* is built on the `prequal`_ and `qsiprep`_ processing packages.
 Both of these tools are excellent in their own right.
-We found that by running both of them, we can maximize our understanding of the data quality and glean additional key insights. *DWIQC* was built completely in python and we welcome anyone to peruse the `codebase <https://github.com/harvard-nrg/dwiqc>`_ and make build suggestions (hello, pull requests!).
+We found that by running both of them, we can maximize our understanding of the data quality and glean additional key insights.
+Please take the necessary time to understand both tools and the theoretical approach they take to analyzing diffusion data.
+You may find that you only want to use one of them in your analysis (which is possible using the ``--sub-tasks`` command). *DWIQC* was built completely in python and we welcome anyone to peruse the `codebase <https://github.com/harvard-nrg/dwiqc>`_ and make build suggestions (hello, pull requests!).

 get, process and tandem modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^